 Oven Roasted Brussel Sprouts with Bacon

-Baked Brussel Sprouts are incredibly easy to make, healthy and delicious.
-Roasting vegetables at high temperature results in amazingly flavorful veggies.
 The oven’s dry heat caramelizes the natural sugars in the Brussels Sprouts which brings out depth of flavor and a bit of crisp and tasty charred bits.

-The saltiness of the crispy bacon or pancetta mixed with caramelized and crisp tender Brussel sprouts, the sweetness of the Balsamic glaze and the crunch of toasted pistachios makes this the absolute best oven baked Brussel sprouts.
+- Flavor: The saltiness of the crispy bacon or pancetta mixed with caramelized and crisp tender Brussel sprouts, the sweetness of the Balsamic glaze and the crunch of toasted pistachios makes this the absolute best oven baked Brussel sprouts.

-Roasted Brussel Sprouts Balsamic Ingredients
+Roasted Brussel Sprouts Ingredients and Substitutions

-- Brussel sprouts: Fresh, cut in half.
+- Brussels sprouts: Fresh Brussels sprouts, cut in half.

 - Oil: I prefer olive oil for roasting veggies.